zajacn/Saureus_6850_methylation/README.md

 All scripts relevent to the project for course BIO253, funded by micro_innovation grant from UZH.

+# Summary of the methods

+HiFi reads were converted to add kinetic information using ccs-kinetics-bystrandify script.
+The reads were then mapped to an NCBI reference genome using pbmm2, an official wrapper software for minimap2, to calculate interpulse duration ratios.
+Modification detection and motif prediction were performed using ipdSummary from the kineticsTools with default parameters.
+The workflow was performed as part of the SMRTLink v13.1.

 # Working Plan and things to do
 * ~~[JG] use protein fasta w/ StringDB to get functional classes (https://string-db.org/)~~ Results from StringDB not really useful since less structured
 * ~~[JG] use protein fasta directly with eggNogg to get GO categories (http://eggnog6.embl.de/)~~ -> eggNog-mapper done, this one is very useful (2025-02-05: new rds file in resources)